List of discontinued Volkswagen Group petrol engines: 3.6 VR6 24v FSI (EA390)

-Eight cylinder petrols
+Eight-cylinder

 All Volkswagen Group V8 and W8 petrol engines are constructed from a lightweight, cast aluminium alloy cylinder block (crankcase) and cylinder heads.
-They all use multi-valve technology, with the valves being operated by two overhead camshafts per cylinder bank (sometimes referred to as 'quad cam').
+They all use multi-valve technology, with the valves being operated by two overhead camshafts per cylinder bank (sometimes referred to as quad cam).
 All functions of engine control are carried out by varying types of Robert Bosch GmbH Motronic electronic engine control units.
 They are all longitudinally front-mounted, and the V8 engines listed below were for a long time only used in cars bearing the Audi marque, but latterly being installed in Volkswagen Passenger Cars flagship Volkswagen Phaeton.